 Our expertise in Conveyancing is just the beginning

-We also specialise in other property law areas such as compulsory acquisition, adverse possession, lost titles, and electronic conveyancing.
+TBA Law are more than just conveyancers – we are a law firm with legally trained solicitors, who can handle anything that arises.
+We can handle everything if a dispute arises, and we also work in other property areas such as compulsory acquisition, adverse possession, lost titles, and property trusts between family members.
 We help our clients with expertly informed advice, and the protection of dealing with a qualified lawyer.

 Selling your house?

 Download our 9 Step Conveyancing Guide for Selling a Property to help you through the process.

 - Legal advice in regard to real estate contract law